wwnorton/style/packages/eslint-config-norton/README.md

 }
 ```

-## For Typescript projects
+## For TypeScript projects

-This package also provides configuration for Typescript liniting.
-In order to use our Typescript linting you need to extend an additional entrypoint based on your needs.
-Under the hood this configuration disables some base ESLint rules which do not interface well with Typescript files and Prettier options and subsequently provides Typescript linting.
+This package also provides configuration for TypeScript liniting.
+In order to use our TypeScript linting you need to extend an additional entrypoint based on your needs.
+Under the hood this configuration disables some base ESLint rules which do not interface well with TypeScript files and Prettier options and subsequently provides TypeScript linting.

+> Expects TypeScript to already be installed on your application side.

-It uses [`@typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin) for most of its Typescript rules.
+It uses [`@typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin) for most of its TypeScript rules.

 Note: These configurations are still meant to be used alongside [`prettier-config-norton`](https://github.com/wwnorton/style/tree/master/packages/prettier-config-norton) to facilitate most of the formatting.

 ### How this works.

-The entrypoints below provide Typescript overrides.
+The entrypoints below provide TypeScript overrides.

-- **eslint-config-norton/typescript**: this includes an extendable override file providing linting for Typescript along with React.
+- **eslint-config-norton/typescript**: this includes an extendable override file providing linting for TypeScript along with React.
-- **eslint-config-norton/typescript-base**: this includes an extendable override file providing linting for *only* Typescript.
+- **eslint-config-norton/typescript-base**: this includes an extendable override file providing linting for *only* TypeScript.

 > The TypeScript ruleset relies on Type definitions and being aware of the location of your TSConfig.
 Make sure your `'./tsconfig.json'` is in your root directory.

 ### Examples

-Incorporating Typescript and React Linting:
+Incorporating TypeScript and React Linting:

 ```js
 module.exports = {